Banner_Summer_School_6.png

 Teddy_Furon_3.jpg

-Title : Artificial Intelligence and Security
+Title : Artificial Intelligence and Security - SLIDES

 Abstract: The presentation attempts to define a reading grid in order to organize the security problems related to AI.
 It emphasizes the difference between robustness and security, adverse examples, backdoors, membership inference attacks, watermarking and fingerprinting models.
 The reading grid is based on the type of AI (decision-making or generative), the access to the AI (white or black box), the security issues (intrinsic vulnerabilities of Machine Learning or malicious use of AI), and the ultimate goals (patch vulnerabilities, audit, or dissuasion of misuse).